 Tag along for our FTC disclosure saga here.
-The following article was last updated on Nov 22, 2024 ...
+The following article was last updated on Dec 5, 2025 ...

 ROK Straps For The Win

-Defining what are tie down straps can get pretty vague, pretty fast.
-Heck, a simple length of rope fits the bill but then that could be a three, four or eight strand twist versus braid.
-For motorcycle use, not only is it likely the wrong tool, it's a time consuming rabbit hole in learning how tie down straps work.
+Defining what tie down straps are can get pretty vague, pretty fast.
+Heck, a simple length of rope fits the bill but then that could be a three-, four- or eight-strand twist versus braid.
+For motorcycle use, not only is it likely the wrong tool, it's a time-consuming rabbit hole in learning how tie down straps work.

 Finding the right tie down strap for a specific motorcycle packing scenario means taking a deep breath and exhaling slowly while we observe and analyze the spatial geometry of what that dry bag full of camping gear is tryin' to hug.
-In short, it means standing there and staring.
+In short, it means standing there, staring.
 Eventually, we find that semblance of a capitalistic "eureka!" and it's off to the nearest box store.

 Choosing Tie Down Straps